SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 Do the same in the `webapp`Docker file with the following replacement: `TODO: [S6] Replace the two following instructions` by

 ```
+# Copy the S6 service and make the run script executable
 COPY services/node /etc/services.d/node
 RUN chmod +x /etc/services.d/node/run
 ```